top of page

 Education

-In addition to her work on set as an Intimacy Coordinator, Rebecca also teaches both in the Intimacy Professionals Association Certification program, but also regularly offers advanced workshops for Intimacy Professionals.
+In addition to her work on set as an Intimacy Coordinator, Rebecca also teaches both in the Intimacy Professionals Association Certification program and regularly offers advanced workshops for Intimacy Professionals.
 Follow this link to find out the latest offerings.

 Services